 If you haven’t updated your party packages lately, here’s a new birthday party idea to consider for your sports complex: Nerf Wars.

 DNA Sports Center, the sports facility I used to own, recently started offering Nerf Wars as one of its birthday party themes.
-When I looked into the idea, I noticed the popularity of Nerf birthday parties has risen sharply recently (see the Google Trends chart below).
-A web search for “Nerf birthday party” yields plenty of images on Pinterest and elsewhere of Nerf-themed party invitations, decorations and more.
+When I looked into the idea, I noticed the popularity of Nerf birthday parties has risen sharply recently.
+A web search for “Nerf birthday party” yields plenty of images on Pinterest and elsewhere of Nerf-themed party invitations, decorations, and more.

 This is good news for us sports center owners.
 We can usually host these types of games easily, and they can be great for business.
-Kids love them and parents can even join in, which makes it a good potential weekend event in addition to a new party package.
+Kids love them and parents can even join in.
+This makes it a good potential weekend event in addition to a new party package.

 All About Nerf